-The LDS web map tile services makes access to data for analysis and visualisations that much easier.
-This service allows you to directly incorporate LINZ data into your web, mobile or GIS application via pre-rendered map tiles.
+The LDS web map tile services simplify access to data for analysis and visualisations.
+They let you directly incorporate Toitū Te Whenua data into your web, mobile or GIS application through pre-rendered map tiles.

-LDS map tile services are available as a Web Map Tile Service (WMTS) for use in GIS applications and as a XYZ service for web and mobile mapping.
+LDS map tile services are available as a Web Map Tile Service (WMTS) for use in GIS applications, and as an XYZ service for web and mobile mapping.

 Map services overview

-- fast access to pre-rendered, cached map tiles
+- deliver fast access to pre-rendered, cached map tiles

-- data released under a Creative Commons Attribution 4.0 International licence
+- release data under a Creative Commons Attribution 4.0 International licence

-- an open API for easy web, mobile and GIS integration
+- have an open API for easy web, mobile and GIS integration

 The LINZ Data Service tile service has been implemented to the following specifications:

-- Support for OGC WMTS tile requests and XYZ style tile requests
+- Supports OGC WMTS tile requests and XYZ style tile requests.

-- Support for RESTful requests (KVP and SOAP request interfaces are not supported)
+- Supports RESTful requests (KVP and SOAP request interfaces are not supported).

 Tile matrix sets

-Most LDS map tile services are available in two projections - Web Mercator (EPSG:3857) and NZTM2000 (ESPG:2193).
+Most LDS map tile services are available in 2 projections: Web Mercator (EPSG:3857) and NZTM2000 (ESPG:2193).
 Each has its own tile matrix set that describes the zoom levels, scale and resolution for the pre-rendered, cached images that are returned.

 WGS84 Web Mercator (EPSG:3857)

-This tile set is most suitable for web mapping applications, and is compatible with the Google Map, OSM and Bing Maps tiles without need for re-projection or scaling.
+This tile set is most suitable for web mapping applications, and is compatible with Google Maps, OpenStreetMap and Bing Maps tiles without re-projection or scaling.

 This tile set is most useful for New Zealand geospatial professionals and can be used for desktop GIS mapping.
 It is also recommended for New Zealand mainland web applications when area and distances need to be well represented on the map.